feaselkl/OWASP-Top-10/PITCHME.md

 ### Solutions

 Use strong adaptive algorithms for password storage.
 Use key derivation functions like <strong>PBKDF2</strong> and password hashes like <strong>bcrypt</strong>, <strong>scrypt</strong>, or <strong>Argon2i</strong>.
-Use an arbitrarily large number of iterations with a good salt.
+Use a large number of iterations with a good salt.

-ASP.Net MVC 4 crypto uses PBKDF2 with 1000 iterations, but you cannot customize the number of iterations, and there is a security benefit in running some arbitrary number of times.
+ASP.Net MVC 4 crypto uses PBKDF2 with 1000 iterations, but you cannot customize the number of iterations.

 Zetetic has a NuGet package which uses BCrypt and 5000 iterations of PBKDF2.